designstiledileo-hue/stiledileo-site/SEO/SCULPTED-STONE-VALIDATION-SPRINT-v1.0.md

 - Internal project economics record created.
 - B2B validation tracker created with 5 designer / design-adjacent targets and 3 fireplace / specialty partner targets from the existing prospect register.
 - Lead Register lightly extended with `application_subtype` for sculpted-stone validation tracking.
-- Public project case-study HTML was not created because verified case-study assets are not physically present in the canonical repository.
+- Public project case-study HTML was created locally because verified project assets are now physically present in the canonical repository.
 - No push, deployment, social publishing, customer contact, GBP change, or paid ad launch was performed.

 ## A. Existing Project Evidence

 ### Exact Project Facts

-Current confirmed-in-repository evidence is insufficient for publication.
+Current repository evidence is sufficient for a controlled project-proof case study.

 Business-reported project facts from the approved sprint brief: